Published May, 2020

 The document makes five specific recommendations:

 - releasing individuals based on set criteria and public health recommendations

 - limiting arrests that result in new admissions

 - addressing violations of COVID-19-related directives and orders through public health departments rather than the criminal legal system

 - developing alternatives to incarceration or re-entry that integrate public health priorities

 - building and maintaining connections among public health organizations, researchers, and criminal justice stakeholders

-The authors of these principles are the Association of Prosecuting Attorneys, The Center for HIV Law and Policy, Community Oriented Correctional Health Services, National Association of Criminal Defense Lawyers, The Williams Institute at UCLA, and UCLA School of Law’s Criminal Justice Program, with support from the National Alliance of State and Territorial AIDS Directors, the National Legal Aid & Defender Association, Columbia Justice Lab, and the Fenway Institute.
+The authors of these principles are the Association of Prosecuting Attorneys, The Center for HIV Law and Policy, the Community Oriented Correctional Health Services, National Association of Criminal Defense Lawyers, The Williams Institute at UCLA, as well as the UCLA School of Law’s Criminal Justice Program, with support from the National Alliance of State and Territorial AIDS Directors, the National Legal Aid & Defender Association, Columbia Justice Lab, and the Fenway Institute.

 Copyright Information: CHLP encourages the broad use and sharing of resources.
 Please credit CHLP when using these materials or their content. and do not alter, adapt or present as your work without prior permission from CHLP.

 Legal Disclaimer: CHLP makes an effort to ensure legal information is correct and current, but the law is regularly changing, and the accuracy of the information provided cannot be guaranteed.
 The legal information in a given resource may not be applicable to all situations and is not—and should not be relied upon—as a substitute for legal advice.